premake/premake-core/website/docs/configuration.md

 ### Parameters ###

-`keywords` is a list of identifiers (see below).
+`keywords` **string[]** - is a list of identifiers (see below).
 When all of the keywords in this list match Premake's current context, the settings that follow the `configuration` statement will be applied.
 If any of the identifiers are not in the current context the settings will be ignored.

 The available sources for keywords.
 Keywords are not case-sensitive.